Plot your course for the future…Explore a Summer Fellowship in

-Please note: Students who are enrolled at one of the
+Please note: Students who are enrolled at UALR or UAF are not allowed to

-INBRE lead institutions (UALR or UAF) may apply for a fellowship at a campus other than their home campus.
+for a fellowship at their home campus.
 Selected students

 Applications will be reviewed by an ad hoc committee of the Steering Committee.
 Selection criteria for the fellowship will include the student’s GPA, faculty recommendations from the applicant’s home institution, and evidence for inclination toward a career in research.
 Students selected to participate in the program will be notified in early April.